brandonbate/My-Git-Tutorial/README.md

 file in the staged state.
 Technically, we still don't yet have a snapshot of ```my_file``` in our repository.
 Git wants to allow us to add more files to include in our snapshot.
-Staged files are simply files that we intend to take snapshot of shortly.
+Staged files are simply files that we intend to take a snapshot of shortly.
 Once we are done staging/adding files, we can then take a snapshot with the following command:
 ```